ibm-cloud-docs/watson-assistant/deploy-genesys-audioconnector.md

     - **Client secret**
     - **Genesys audio connect URI**

-Store the credentials because you **cannot** see them after you click **Save**.
+Store the credentials because you cannot see them after you click **Save**.
 You require these credentials to set up the Genesys Audio Connector.

 1. Click  **Save and Exit**.

 ## Set up Audio Connector to integrate assistant
 {: #set-up-audio-connector}

-To set up Genesys Audio Connector, you complete the steps in the [Configure and activate Audio Connector in Genesys Cloud](https://rcstaging.wpengine.com/articles/configure-and-activate-audio-connector-in-genesys-cloud/) topic.
+To set up Genesys Audio Connector, complete the steps in the [Configure and activate Audio Connector in Genesys Cloud](https://rcstaging.wpengine.com/articles/configure-and-activate-audio-connector-in-genesys-cloud/) topic.

 In the Genesys **Admin** page, go to **Integrations** > **Configuration**  to add the **Genesys audio connect URI** value that you copied while [creating the Audio Connector integration in your assistant](#integrate-audio-connector).
 {: important}

 In the **Base Connection URI** field of Genesys, you must enter the first part of the **Genesys audio connect URI** value, which is in the following format:<br>`wss://<data-center>/<region>/genesysaudioconnector`.
-You must enter the second part of the **Genesys audio connect URI** value, which is `<instance-id>/connect?version=<api-version>`, in the **Connector ID** field.
+Then, enter the second part of the **Genesys audio connect URI** value, which is `<instance-id>/connect?version=<api-version>`, in the **Connector ID** field.
 {: important}
-s

 In the Genesys **Admin** page, go to **Integrations** > **Credentials**  to add the credentials for the **API key** and **Client secret** fields that you copied while [creating the Audio Connector integration in your assistant](#integrate-audio-connector).
 {: important}